stlab/libraries/_posts/2020-12-01-forest-introduction.md

     <text font-size='{{small_font_size}}' x='250' y='30' dominant-baseline="central">out</text>
 </svg>

 It is worth noting that the terms "in" and "out" are relative to $N$.
-In other words, an in edge for $N$ will also be an out edge for some other node.
+In other words, an in-edge for $N$ will also be an out-edge for some other node.

 ## Iterators

 Forest iterators are bidirectional: although the diagrams are simplified by drawing one-way edges, in reality they are doubly-linked.
-Forest iterators come in forward, reverse, fullorder, preorder, and postorder flavors, and all are comprised of two pieces of data:
+Forest iterators come in forward, reverse, full order, preorder, and postorder flavors, and all are comprised of two pieces of data:

 - The node ($N$) to which they point
 - Whether they are on the leading ($L$) or trailing ($T$) edge of the node

 Here, iterators will be described by this pair as `{node, edge}`.
-Since iterators always point to a node, we never speak of an iterator being on the out edge of a node it is leaving.
-Rather, we always consider it on the in edge of the node that it points to.
+Since iterators always point to a node, we never speak of an iterator being on the out-edge of a node it is leaving.
+Rather, we always consider it on the in-edge of the node that it points to.
 Visually, iterators will only ever be on the northwest or southeast edge of the node to which they point.

-Iterators can point to the root node of a forest, and can be compared to other iterators for equality.
+Iterators can point to the root node of a forest and can be compared to other iterators for equality.
 However, they should never be dereferenced.

 ### Examples